yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 uiautomation1.x supports py2, py3 and doesn't depend on any third package.

 uiautomation2.0+ only supports py3 and depends on comtypes and typing(Python3.5+ built-in).
-uiautomation2.0+ is not forward compatible with 1.x.
+uiautomation2.0+ is not backward compatible with early versions.
 See [API changes](https://github.com/yinkaisheng/Python-UIAutomation-for-Windows/blob/master/API%20changes.txt).

 You can install uiautomation by "pip install uiautomation".
 After installation, a automation.py that calls uiautomation will be in 'C:\PythonXX\Scripts\'.
 You use this script to traverse UI controls.